lionel-panhaleux/archon-bot/README.md

 /register-player [vekn] [name] [decklist] [user]
 ```

 - `vekn:` If the player has one.
-In that case, you don't need to fill the name, it will be fetched from the VEKN registry.
+In that case, you do not need to fill in the name,
+  it will be fetched from the VEKN registry.
 - `name:` If the player has no VEKN or you're not using them.
 In that case, no need to fill the VEKN
 - `decklist:` A deck URL (either VDB or Amaranth)
 - `user:` The Discord user (optional, but without it they will not be able to check in themselves)